 #3: Improving your running mechanics and stride efficiency

-One of the primary benefits is that it helps you improve your running mechanics by giving you a more propulsive force to enter the flight phase of running while minimizing ground contact time.
+One of the primary benefits is that it helps you improve your running mechanics by providing more propulsive force to enter the flight phase of running while minimizing ground contact time.

 #4: Reducing the risk of running injuries